libero/infrastructure/README.md

 # infrastructure
 Infrastructure as Code for Libero testing and demos

+## Scope

+Resources belonging to a Libero AWS account are managed here:

+### Servers

+EC2 instances are used to demonstrate working versions of Libero's projects.

+They run inside the default VPC for `us-east-1` and are based on a minimal Ubuntu OS running Docker and `docker-compose`.
+Software is deployed in the form of container images.

+### DNS

+DNS entries for `libero.pub` and similar domains are managed under this AWS account, hence here.

 ## Terraform usage

 Create a new environment (here named `unstable`):